PaulSamways/site/index.md

 ### about this site
-This site came about after a mate was explaining his new node project to me, and I thought that it'd be an interesting exercise to do something similiar in Go.
+This site came about after a mate was explaining his new Node [project](https://github.com/benrhughes/crashdown) to me, and I thought that it'd be an interesting exercise to do something similiar in [Go](http://golang.org).
 So after a couple of hours of hacking away I had a basic version up and running and figured I may as well put it to use.